AndhikaNayakaAW/Midterm_Project/README.md

 3. Modify Customer Reviews
-Admins can edit, approve, or remove customer reviews.
+Admins can edit and remove customer reviews.
 By managing customer reviews, admins help maintain a constructive and informative environment for all users.

 4. Access and Modify Internal Data Formats
 Admins can work directly with the platform’s underlying data structures, such as JSON and XML files.
 This ability allows them to modify how data is stored, transferred, and displayed, ensuring smooth functionality and integration with backend systems.
 This technical capability is essential for optimizing performance and implementing new features.